 Most of the biggest brands have affiliate programs.
 Think companies like Amazon, all the way down to key players in specific niches like online education where brands like CreativeLive and Udemy have lucrative programs.
 Here’s a snapshot of my recent earnings from just a couple of other programs:

-Once you start a blog and build a small readership, you can go out and broker a more advantageous affiliate deal with companies that have relevant products you want to promote to your audience.
+Once you build a small readership, you can go out and broker a more advantageous affiliate deal with companies that have relevant products you want to promote to your audience.
 For a LOT more on the subject of monetizing your blog with affiliate income, check out these guides:

 - 53+ Best Affiliate Programs for Bloggers in 2021 (to Earn Affiliate Income)